Ramkamal Sen: Career

-Social Work
+Social works

 He was connected with many of the social activities of his time.
 When Hindu College was established in 1817, he was a member of its committee.
 After a failed first attempt to remove Derozio from the school for preaching Christianity, he also became principal of the newly established Sanskrit College for sometime.

 Sastri wrote: "Babu Ramkamal Sen acting as their mouthpeice, ... called a Committee meeting, and moved that Mr Derozios's manners and conduct was such as to injure the morals of the boys in touch with him and he should be removed from the staff of masters."

 He was a member of the Medical Commission set up by Lord William Bentinck.

 Ramkamal Sen was well known as being a staunch pro-sati activist and lifelong opponent of Ram Mohan Roy.
 He publicly opposed (with Radhakanta Deb) Roy's agitation against sati (the practice of forcing Hindu widows to be burnt on their husbands funeral pyre).
 He was also President of the Gaudiya Sabha, (a prominent association of Bengali Hindu ultra-conservatives).

 Along with Radhakanta Deb, he was appointed as an Indian member of the "Tea Committee" in 1834.
 In the same year he published an English-Bengalee dictionary in 2 volumes with 58,000 words which was commissioned by the Serampore Baptist Mission (1817–1834).
 Another famous book that he co-authored was Hitopadesha in 1820, a collection of fables modelled on Aesop's.